EL SEGUNDO’S CANDY CANE LANE – EL SEGUNDO, CA

 One of the best reasons why El Segundo’s Candy Cane Lane stands out among others in the Los Angeles area is that the entire street is blocked off to traffic all night and only open to pedestrians.
 This just adds to making it special, extremely special for the kids.
 Not only can everyone just stroll at their own pace, taking in each house at their leisure, go crazy with all the pictures of the incredible displays, or just non-stop selfies, but it allows for the piece de resistance… Santa Claus.

 After the opening night Santa Claus is only there on most weekend nights leading up to Christmas, so please make sure you check the current schedules.
-This year for example, though Candy Cane Lane is open from December 9th through December 23rd, 2018 from 6pm until 10pm, Santa only appears from 7pm until 9pm on the nights he is there.
+This year for example, though Candy Cane Lane is only open from Saturday, December 14th through Thursday, December 23rd, 2019 from 6pm until 10pm, Santa only appears from 7pm until 9pm on the nights he is there.

 Just like there may be long lines to wait to meet Santa Claus, (speaking of which, there are no public restrooms, so plan accordingly), but lately they’ve been selling hot chocolate at Santa’s tent.
-Last year they were also collecting monetary and packaged food donations with all the proceeds going to local charities.
+In the last couple of years, they were also collecting monetary and packaged food donations with all the proceeds going to local charities.
 So I’m sure they will again this year.
 You can help out a good cause, plus after receiving a Candy Cane from Santa, stir it in your hot chocolate as you return to enjoy all the lights.

 This is the pride and joy of that place known to locals as “Mayberry By The Sea”.
 This is their Candy Cane Lane, unlike any other towns.
 El Segundo hosts numerous humongous Annual events throughout the year…the Independence Day Festival by day & 4th Of July Fireworks display at night, the El Segundo Home Town Fair & Carnival, the El Segundo Richmond Street Fair, and the Halloween festivities just to name a few.
 They even had their massive Centennial Celebration.
 But El Segundo loves, and I mean loves their Holiday Parade that leads to the opening night of Candy Cane Lane.